cristianfalcone/ajo/readme.md

 ### Build Configuration

-Configure your build tool to use Ajo's JSX factory:
+Configure your build tool to use Ajo's automatic JSX runtime:

 **Vite:**
 ```typescript